 Check nozzle wear with the drill bit test.

 You can use a drill bit to measure wear.
 If a 3/8" drill bit will pass through your #5 nozzle, it is now worn down to a #6.
 If a 7/16" bit fits through it, it's now a #7 and so on.

 Can you still use a worn out nozzle?

-The SLV nozzles we supply with the machines are Tungsten Carbide.
-Using the system wet, they last a very long time — years of life.
+Using the system wet, the nozzles last a very long time — years of life.
 Because water eliminates the friction, there is very little wear on the nozzle.

 It's difficult to put an exact life expectancy on them because of how different each operator will use them.
 Wet or dry blasting, differences in grit size and aggressiveness, and many other factors will affect the lifespan.
 But if you use the system wet, you can expect to keep the same nozzle for a very long time.

 Watch us put different nozzles to the test here: